 If itching continues even after successful treatment, the condition is called post-scabetic itch.
 Constant care and maybe even a light cortisone cream will be helpful in relieving symptoms.

 In summary, scabies can be successfully treated with medication.
-I am happy to help you understand more about this condition, and how the accompanying, essential, hygiene measures should be correctly carried out.
+We are happy to help you understand more about this condition, and how the accompanying, essential, hygiene measures should be correctly carried out.

 All hygiene procedures require that the entire household is treated:

 Change your clothes after applying medication, as there may be scabies mites in the clothes you are wearing.

 Towels, bed linen and underwear from the last four days must be washed in the washing machine at 60 ° C.